 An idea for an application cannot simply be thought of.
 While the most trending on-demand solutions of 2021 seem straightforward at first glance, these apps are the result of much more research and planning than one can imagine.

-If you build an on-demand delivery services app without doing the research, defining the target audience, and strategizing for the use cases and features that will appeal to that audience, you risk creating a product that you think people will need. when in reality they don’t need it.
+If you build an on-demand delivery apps without doing the research, defining the target audience, and strategizing for the use cases and features that will appeal to that audience, you risk creating a product that you think people will need. when in reality they don’t need it.

 Android and iOS (along with other platforms) both have well-designed and intuitive interface guidelines, but each works in different ways and offers slightly different features that appeal to different groups of users.